xiaoyu518/genofunc/README.md

 A compiled tool for HIV sequence processing including referencing, annotation, feature extraction, filtering and merging.
 Installtion can be done by pulling the genofunc folder and running python setup.py install or pip install genofunc.

-### Fasta and/or Metadata Manipulation
+### FASTA and/or Metadata Manipulation

-Mini tools for manipulation of fasta and/or metadata files.
-Contains functions such as merging multiple fasta files and metadata files, filtering duplicates, encoding fasta file sequence IDs etc.
+Mini tools for manipulation of FASTA and/or metadata files.
+Contains functions such as merging multiple FASTA files and metadata files, filtering duplicates, encoding FASTA file sequence IDs etc.

 #### concatenate_fasta

-Description: Concatenate all fasta file with the same gene regions into one sequence fasta file.
+Description: Concatenate all FASTA file with the same gene regions into one sequence FASTA file.

     Options:
         --in-prefix: Input prefix within a directory for specific fasta files to be read (Required)